 Dental tourism has gained popularity as dental implants in the Western world have become progressively more expensive.
 In growing numbers, Australians travel to countries like India to combine a holiday with a low-cost dental procedure.

 It’s important to consider more than just the sticker price before making an appointment abroad.
 Specifically, risk factors and safety concerns can increase the non-dollar price of dental implants in India.
-Travelling and lodging expenses can also ramp up the cost of an international procedure, adding to the tooth implant cost in India.
+Travelling and lodging expenses can also ramp up the cost of an international procedure, adding to the dental implant cost in India.

 Although the advertised price of a dental implant procedure abroad might be tempting, after doing more research, you may decide that the tooth implant cost in India is just not worth it.